Tea length brown wedding dress and bolero

-Suzanne commissioned a pretty dress and bolero made up in taffeta and chiffon.
+Suzanne commissioned a pretty tea length brown wedding dress and bolero made up in taffeta and chiffon.

-The knee-length dress has a fitted and boned bodice with gentle sweet-heart shaped neckline and slim straps.
-The dress is made from shot taffeta (shot pink/green/ivory) with chocolate chiffon on top, the chiffon is ‘plaited’ down the front of the bodice and opens to reveal the taffeta beneath.
-The neckline has been hand beaded with bronze coloured Swarovski pearls in a ‘floral lace’ pattern.
+I made her knee-length dress with a fitted and boned bodice.
+She wanted a gentle sweet-heart shaped neckline and slim straps.
+We chose a beautiful shot taffeta (shot pink/green/ivory) with chocolate chiffon on top and I ‘plaited’ the chiffon down the front of the bodice and opens to reveal the taffeta beneath.
+I hand beaded the neckline with bronze coloured Swarovski pearls in a ‘floral lace’ pattern.

 The bolero has long sleeves, gathered at the shoulder and with a button loop closure at the cuff.
-Matching hand beading has been applied all along the bolero edge and the sleeves are finished with matching pearls used as the buttons.
+I applied matching hand beading all along the bolero edge and the sleeves are finished with matching pearls used as the buttons.

 Suzanne wrote: Felicity, I couldn’t decide which shot was best so I’m sending you the whole album.
 My dress was much admired and I certainly felt wonderful in it.
 Thank you again so much.
 Hope you are well.?
 Kind regards, Suzanne?